emanuellarini/checkers/docs/Architecture - Intro.md

 If there is one thing I can guarantee you: it is impossible to work great if outside of it you're going through a lot.

 So instead of stopping doing code, I became too obsessed and the result was really bad.
-Lots of overengineering and multiple reworks which resulted in bad code.
+Overengineering and multiple reworks ended up in bad code and architecture.

-If you are in that kind of situation, get some PTO... go to the gym... speak with a therapist.. but be smarter than me: don't destroy your psychological even more!
+If you are in that kind of situation, take days off... go to the gym... see a therapist.. be smarter than me: don't destroy your psychological even more!

 Well, after a good rest I came to look at what I was doing and I had bad news for myself: I needed to start over from the beginning.